MarcoCMob/miniminiminiCalculatormini-/README.md

-only for two numbers. must be positive macOS only.
+only for two numbers. must be positive.
+\n
+macOS only.